Japanese biotech company Takara Bio to supply 200,000 people this year.

 According to the World Health Organization, there are more than 60 vaccine candidates for the novel coronavirus developed by pharmaceutical companies and startups around the world.
 Few are ready for mass production.

+This story has been given the status of "Real News".
 Verification has been done on ChannelNewsAsia, Nikkei Asian Review, The Jakarta Post & BioWorld.